Tart Cherry Meringue Dessert

 - 6 to 8 drops red food coloring, optional

 - Preheat oven to 375°.
 In a small bowl, mix flour and salt; cut in shortening until crumbly.
 Add egg, stirring with a fork.
 Press mixture onto bottom and up sides of a greased 11x7-in. baking dish.
 Bake 20-22 minutes or until lightly browned.
 Cool on a wire rack.
 Reduce oven setting to 350°.

-- Drain cherries, reserving juice; set cherries aside.
-Add enough water to juice to measure 1 cup.
-In a saucepan, combine egg yolks, 3/4 cup sugar, tapioca and cherry juice mixture.
-Let stand for 5 minutes.
-Bring to a boil over medium heat, stirring constantly; cook and stir for 2 minutes or until thickened.
-Stir in the cherries, lemon juice and food coloring if desired.
-Pour into crust.
+- Drain cherries, reserving juice.
+Add enough water to juice to measure 1 cup; pour into a saucepan.
+Stir in tapioca, egg yolks and remaining sugar; let stand 5 minutes.
+Bring to a boil over medium heat, stirring constantly; cook and stir 2 minutes or until thickened.
+Stir in cherries, lemon juice and, if desired, food coloring.